mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 progresses through various functions.

 At this point I have to diverge a bit to how I learn things and how I come to an understanding of the systems, technologies and languages I work with.
-My learning style [TODO - research learning styles and cite references] is best described as learning through doing combined with reinforcement through repetition.
-I tend, as do most people, to make judgements and assumptions through pattern matching.
+My learning style is best described as learning through doing, combined with reinforcement through repetition.
+So in [Honey and Mumford's learning styles](https://resources.eln.io/honey-and-mumford-learning-styles/) I would probably sit somewhere between Activist and Pragmatist.
+I tend, as do lots of people, to make judgements and assumptions through pattern matching.
 I learn patterns and what they mean, search for those patterns when scanning code and then replace the pattern I've identified with the learned concept.
 This is what allows me to scan code and make sense of it at a reasonable pace.

 Even given this pattern matching I often have to apply the associated pattern to the inputs to produce a model of the outputs i.e. the local data model input for that function produces the local output model which becomes the input to the